hasencios/GEE_BASICO_SENAMHI/_episodes/02-code-editor.md

 *Note: Si no hiciste ningún cambio en el script, el botón* **Save** *se oscurecerá.*

-If you look at the top left panel, you can see the script is now saved in your **Scripts** manager.
-You have three categories of scripts: private, shared and examples.
-Each script is backed up on Git.
-If you move your mouse over the name of the script, three icons will pop up that allow you to revert to older versions, rename or delete the script.
-You can also make folders and click and drags scripts into those directories.
 Si se observa en el panel superior izquierdo, se podrá ver que el script está ahora guardado en tu gestor de **Scripts**.
 Tienes tres categorías de scripts: privado, compartido y ejemplos.
 Cada script está respaldado en Git.
 Si pasas el ratón por encima del nombre del script, aparecerán tres iconos que te permitirán volver a versiones anteriores, renombrar o eliminar el script.
 También puedes crear carpetas y hacer clic y arrastrar los scripts a esos directorios.